Consent Manager

 NUMBER_OF_CONSENTS: 20,

-VERSION: '3.0.0'
+VERS`ION: '3.0.0'

 };

-• If you are using a different server instance for the Identity Server, update the above configurations as follows.
+• If you are using a different server instance for the Identity Server, update the above configurations as follows. a.
+Set the USE_DEFAULT_CONFIGS parameter to false. b.
+Update the SERVER_URL parameter with the URL of the Identity Server.

-3. If you are using WSO2 Open Banking Identity Server Accelerator at U2 level 3.0.0.73 or above, open the <IS_HOME>/repository/conf/deployment.toml file and update the configurations.
+3. Open the <IS_HOME>/repository/conf/deployment.toml file and update the configurations.

 Configuration Description